Create a faux stained glass look with Mod Podge tissue paper stained glass. This is one of the easiest decoupage projects you’ll ever do.

 - Place a thin layer of Mod Podge down on the jar in a small area.
 Place one circle down on the top and smooth lightly with your brush.
 Don’t overbrush or you’ll tear the circle.

 - Repeat with additional circles, overlapping as you go.
+Layering circles of various colors and sizes makes a color effect.
 Wipe away excess Mod Podge when necessary.

 - Once the entire jar is finished, let dry.
 Then apply two coats of Mod Podge over the top of the jar, letting dry between each.